vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 ----------------------

 * Download and install some GitHub sync-tool like [SmartGit](http://www.syntevo.com/smartgit/) or [GitHub for Win/Mac](https://github.com/).
-* Download and install the JAVA SE Development Kit 7 (JDK7) from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+* Download and install the JAVA SE Development Kit 8 (JDK8) from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 * Install the latest Android Studio from [here](http://developer.android.com/sdk/installing/studio.html).
 * When you start Android Studio, you'll see "Welcome to Android Studio" with several options.
-Here you choose to Open Project and then navigate to your GitHub synchronization directory where you have added AFWAll+, from your GitHub sync-tool.
+Here you choose to Open Project and then navigate to your GitHub synchronization directory where you have added AFWall+, from your GitHub sync-tool.

 The project will open immediately, but now you want to close it, so that you can return to the _Welcome screen_, this time you choose Configure >> SDK Manager.
-Here you select all API's related to API 14 (or higher), which is our lowest supported API.
+Here you select all APIs related to API 14 (or higher), which is our lowest supported API.
 For more details follow the setup instructions [here](http://developer.android.com/sdk/installing/index.html?pkg=studio).
 Now click on the sideways Gradle tab, on the right side of the IDE.
-This will open a new window, once in it, double click on _Release_ (_assembleRelease_).
+This will open a new window, once in it, double click on _Debug_ (_assembleDebug_).
 Check for build errors in the lower screen log window.
 If it compiles without errors, you can now build your own APK by clicking on the menu items: Build >> Generate Signed APK.
 This will ask you for 3 new passwords to be used in your "KeyStore" (1 master, 1 file, 1 APK alias).
 You may also add your credentials in signing.properties to enable automatic signing.

 Example: